sradevski/tobii-eyex-websocket-server/README.md

 ## Usage

 You can download an executable if you don't want to compile the project by yourself.
-To do that, simply download the (Release Folder)[Release/] to a location of your choice.
+To do that, simply download the [Release Folder](Release/) to a location of your choice.
 In order to run the server, open the terminal, navigate to the location where the Release folder is located, and run `TobiiSocketServer.exe`, which will start the server on the default port (8887).
 You can optionally pass a custom port number like `TobiiSocketServer.exe 8886`.

 If you wish, you could also build the project by yourself.
 For my convenience I just uploaded the whole Visual Studio project, so you can just open it in Visual Studio and build the project.